 dry areas such as the Ghazvin plain, the salty desert of Ghom and the dry areas of the Semnan region which are adjacent to the Tehran region are among the negative factors that influence the climate and cause heat and dryness of the air and lead to dust and dust.

-- the Elburz mountain chain:
+- the chain of the Elburz mountains:

 this mountain chain is a factor in climate adjustment.

-- wet winds and western precipitation:
+- wet winds and westerly precipitation:

 these winds play an influential role in moderating the burning heat of the desert area, without however neutralizing it.